 In 2020, the members of the partnerships holding the Oahu Solar and Kawailoa Solar projects submitted applications to the state of Hawaii for refundable tax credits based on the cost of construction of the projects.
 In April 2021, the members of the partnerships contributed their respective portions of the tax credits in the amount of \$49 million to the Oahu Solar and Kawailoa project companies, which is reflected in restricted cash on the Company's consolidated balance sheet with an offsetting adjustment to noncontrolling interests.
-In accordance with the projects' related agreements, the cash will be held in a restricted account and utilized to offset future invoiced amounts under the projects' PPAs.
+In accordance with the projects' related agreements, the cash is held in a restricted account and utilized to offset invoiced amounts under the projects' PPAs.
+As of September 30, 2021, \$13 million has been utilized to offset invoiced amounts under the projects' PPAs.